duembeg/gsat/README.md

 * [OpenCV 2.4.1] (http://opencv.org/)
 * [numpy 1.6.1] (http://pypi.python.org/pypi/numpy)

-NOTE: As of this writing in Windows OS OpenCV 2.4.1. doesn't work well with Python 64bit, please use python 32bit.

 ### Devices
 * [TinyG] (https://github.com/synthetos/TinyG/wiki) is a 6 axis motion control system designed for high-performance on small to mid-sized machines.
 * [Grbl 0.8c] (https://github.com/grbl/grbl/wiki) is a free, open source, high performance CNC milling controller that will run on a straight Arduino.